Health & Dental

 The deadline to opt out depends on when you start your program each year.
 If you start in September, you are charged for the plan in September and your opt out deadline is September 30, and you will not be charged again (or need to opt out) until the following September.
 If you start in January (or are charged in January because you were part time or off campus in the fall), you will need to opt out by January 31.
 You will not be charged again (or need to opt out) until the following September.
 Students are not assessed health and dental fees in May.

-Additionally, students who sign up to pay their tuition in monthly installments should opt out of the GSS Health and Dental Plan before September 15 to ensure their monthly tuition installments are calculated correctly.
+Additionally, students who sign up with UVIC Accounting Services to pay their tuition in monthly installments should opt out of the GSS Health and Dental Plan before September 15 to ensure their monthly tuition installments are calculated correctly.

 To be exempted from one or both of the GSS Extended Health and Dental plans, please visit the GSS General Office and provide us with proof of your equivalent alternative extended health and/or dental coverage.
 Examples include: